Chevrolet Impala: Model year changes

-The 2017 model year Impala only saw minor changes, with the top-of-the-line LTZ trim rebrand as the Premier trim and Pepperdust Metallic introduced as a new color option.
+The 2017 Impala only saw minor changes, with the top-of-the-line LTZ trim being rebranded as the Premier trim and Pepperdust Metallic introduced as a new color option.
 The LS trim, previously available only with the four-cylinder engine, added a V6 engine option.

-The 2018 model year Impala went from four trims to three: LS, LT, and Premier.
+The 2018 Impala went from four trims to three: LS, LT, and Premier.
 The LT level trim added Entertainment, Convenience, and Leather package options, while the Premier trim received the top-of-the-line Convenience package.
 Keyless starting, a backup camera, and MyLink became standard on all three trim levels, as the LS trim deleted the 4.2 inch display.
 LED daytime running lights became standard on LT and navigation became standard on Premier.
 During the third quarter of 2018, three new colors, Nightfall Gray Metallic, Cajun Red Tintcoat, and Graphite Metallic, were introduced.

-The 2019 model year Impala only saw minor changes.
+The 2019 Impala only saw minor changes.
 The jet black interior was added to the LT Convenience Package, while the accessory level wheel locks became standard on all trims.
 The Graphite Metallic color was discontinued.

-The 2020 model year Impala (its final year for the sedan) dropped the LS trim, leaving only the LT and Premier level trims.
+The 2020 Impala (its final year for the sedan) dropped the LS trim, leaving only the LT and Premier level trims.
 The four-cylinder engine was also dropped, leaving the 3.6L V6 engine as the only engine offered.
 In addition, certain features and option packages were deleted from both models.